karllucas/alx-low_level_programming/README.md

-# A readme ofcompiled functions and nested loops in C programming
+# Pointers, arrays, and strings #readme